open-contracting/standard-development-handbook/docs/standard/translation.md

 # Translation

 This page describes processes for translators.
-The technical steps to push and pull translations from Transifex and to build translated schema, codelists and documentation are described under [translation technical processes](technical/translation).
+The technical steps to push and pull translations from Transifex and to build translated schema, codelists and documentation are described under the [translation technical processes](technical/translation).

 ## Languages